utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/chaining-requests-with-data.md

 A common Postman Flows use case is to take data from one response, and pipe that to another request.
 Consider an example of creating a post then using the ID of that post in the next request to update it.

-> Check out the example flow: [Pass data from requests](https://www.postman.com/postman/workspace/example-flows/flow/62fdd3360a222e16840ce44b)
+> Check out the example flow [Pass data from requests](https://www.postman.com/postman/workspace/example-flows/flow/62fdd3360a222e16840ce44b).

 1. **Add two Send Request blocks**